uwspstar/FullStack/docker/readme.md

     to your terminal.
 ```
 - Docker image include 1.
 File System (FS) 2.
 Start Up Command ( suck as echo hellp )
->Docker server check the image cache first before pull from free service Docker Hub. after pull the image, it's saved image cache first. first time , you will see "Status: Downloaded newer image for hello-world:latest"
+>Docker server check the image cache first before pull from free service Docker Hub.
+After pull the image, it's saved image cache first.
+First time , you will see "Status: Downloaded newer image for hello-world:latest"
 - $>docker run busybox echo hi // docker run <img> <command>
 - $>docker run busybox ls // the list folders belong to the container
 >Docker can run the img command, because of the command (such as. exe) inside the img somewhere